dcburke/dcburke/README.md

 ### Hi there 👋

+I'm a User Interface Designer at Kansas State University.

+I have a degree in Graphic Design and a certification in User Experience.

 <!--
 **dcburke/dcburke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.